FC Osaka

 FC Osaka (FC大阪, Efu Shī Osaka) is a Japanese football club based in Higashiōsaka, Osaka Prefecture.
-They play in J3 League, the third tier of professional football league in the Japanese football league system.
+They currently play in J3 League, the third tier of professional football league in the Japanese football league system.

 History

 FC Osaka was founded in 1996.
 11 years after its foundation, in 2007, the team won the Osaka Prefectural Football League Division 1 for the first time.
 In 2010, they participated in the Shakaijin Cup for the first time, losing to Norbritz Hokkaido in the first round).
 In 2011, they won the 1st Division of the Osaka Prefectural League for the 3rd time in three consecutive years.
 The club won the Kansai Prefectural Soccer League Final Tournament, and was then promoted to the Kansai Soccer League Division 2.
 From this year onwards, the club's operating corporation was changed from "Nippon Entertainment Group Co., Ltd." to "R Dash Co., Ltd.".

 Six years at Regional League level

-In 2012, they won the Kansai Soccer League 2nd Division with 13 wins and 1 loss, including a uncommon run of 10 consecutive wins that started on their debut match at the tournament, and this contributed to their promotion to the Kansai Soccer League 1st Division.
+In 2012, they won the Kansai Soccer League 2nd Division with 13 wins and 1 loss, including an uncommon run of 10 consecutive wins that started on their debut match at the tournament, and this contributed to their promotion to the Kansai Soccer League 1st Division.
 In 2013, the club won the Division 1 with 12 wins and 2 draws, remaining unbeaten at the competition.
 However, on the Regional Champions League, they weren't able to finish in a position that would enable them to get a promotion, exiting the competition at the group stage.
 On the same year, it was established the women's teamm, "FC Osaka CRAVO".

-In 2014, won The KSL Island Shield of Awaji, the won the Shakaijin Cup, and the Osaka Prefectural Soccer Championship for the first time, which win enabled them to qualify, and make their debut at the Emperor's Cup.
+In 2014, they won The KSL Island Shield of Awaji, they won the Shakaijin Cup, and the Osaka Prefectural Soccer Championship for the first time.
+That win enabled them to qualify, and make their debut at the Emperor's Cup.
 FC Osaka lost to Zweigen Kanazawa in the first round.
 But, this Emperor's Cup loss in the middle of the year didn't reflected how the rest of the season would go, as it resulted favorably for the Osaka-based team.
 After winning the Shakaijin Cup, the club was runners-up at the Regional Champions League, granting them the possibility of promotion for the Japan Football League (Japan's 4th tier league), only pending the JFL Board of Directors approval, which was given on 10 December.